RedHat-Israel/ROSE/examples/README.md

                         action.
                         Score : 0

-* `obstacles.PENGUIN`   return `actions.PICKUP` and move 1 step forward.
+* `obstacles.PENGUIN`   return `actions.PICKUP` and move forward.
 You will
-                        not move backward if you do not pick up the penguin.
+                        move forward even if you do not pick up the penguin.
                         Score : 10 for `PICKUP` otherwise 0

 * `obstacles.WATER`     return `actions.BRAKE` if you want to continue forward. return `actions.RIGHT` or `actions.LEFT` if you like to bypass the obstacle.
-Any other action will cause you to move backward.
+Any other action will cause you to stay in place.
                         Score: 4 for `BRAKE`, 0 for `LEFT`/`RIGHT` otherwise -10

 * `obstacles.CRACK`     return `actions.JUMP` if you want to continue forward return `actions.RIGHT` or `actions.LEFT` if you like to bypass the obstacle.
-Any other action will cause you to move backward.
+Any other action will cause you to stay in place.
                         Score: 5 for `JUMP`, 0 for `LEFT`/`RIGHT` otherwise -10

 * `obstacles.TRASH`     you must return `actions.RIGHT` or `actions.LEFT` to bypass
                         the obstacle.
-Any other action will cause you to move backward.
+Any other action will cause you to stay in place.
                         Score: 0 for `LEFT`/`RIGHT` otherwise -10

 * `obstacles.BIKE`      you must return `actions.RIGHT` or `actions.LEFT` to bypass
                         the obstacle.
-Any other action will cause you to move backward.
+Any other action will cause you to stay in place.
                         Score: 0 for `LEFT`/`RIGHT` otherwise -10

 * `obstacles.BARRIER`   you must return `actions.RIGHT` or `actions.LEFT` to bypass
                         the obstacle.
-Any other action will cause you to move backward.
+Any other action will cause you to stay in place.
                         Score: 0 for `LEFT`/`RIGHT` otherwise -10

 NOTE : If you are driving out of your lane and have a collision with the lane